puppetlabs/best-practices/when-to-use-masterless.md

 * configured consistently with its peers participating in the job

 While this approach can have several benefits, it can also add significant complexity as node config is (typically) only updated at the start of a new job.
 (The nodes with the longest running jobs have the oldest configuration, and the ones with the just-started jobs have the newest, and every other node is some version in between.)
 This may make it more difficult to know when a specific configuration change is rolled out across **all** nodes in the entire cluster.

+Please note that most of these concerns can be addressed simply and easily with Puppet 4.4 and newer features such as [static catalogs](https://puppet.com/docs/puppet/6.0/static_catalogs.html) and [direct change](https://puppet.com/docs/pe/2019.0/direct_puppet_a_workflow_for_controlling_change.html)-based workflow.
+An approach based on these features can strike a balance between having no desired state enforcement while jobs are running (e.g. jobs failing because a limited resource is depleted slowly during the run, which Puppet could identify and fix) while not requiring a significant Puppet infrastructure to maintain, even in the case of a thundering herd.)

 ## Other Information